 If you are a yoga teacher, clinician, or social worker who is interested in learning how you can use yoga and mindfulness to help the clients you work with, you may be interested in attending one of our workshops.

-The next workshop will take place in Trenton, on 18 and 19 November 2017.
+Two Day Workshop, Trenton, ON on 18 and 19 November 2017.
 For more information please visit traumasensitiveyoga.ca

 Brendon is certified by the Trauma Centre in Boston to teach trauma sensitive yoga to survivors of PTSD and other emotional trauma.
 A veteran himself, he to teaches Mindful Yoga at Trent View counselling, where he is an associate, to veterans of Canadian Forces operations who are recovering from PTS.
 Trained by the Veterans Yoga Project he has also taught yoga to United States Military veterans with PTS.
 He was a member of a joint Queens University/ Royal Military College of Canada study team that studied the effects that yoga may have on men and women recovering from exposure to operational trauma.